 Nearly all of the qualified graduate students receive assistantships, scholarship support, and/or tuition waivers making graduate training in Human Development and Family Studies (HDFS) at Iowa State University a viable graduate education experience.

-There are two types of assistantships – research and teaching:
+There are two types – research and teaching:

 - A research assistantship involves working with a faculty member on his/her research and may include collecting data, analyzing data, and helping write publications or grants.